ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 -   **Accommodating:** Giving in to the other person's needs and desires.
 This can be useful for maintaining harmony, but it can also lead to feelings of being taken advantage of.
 -   **Competing:** Asserting your own needs and desires aggressively.
 While this can be effective in certain situations, it can damage relationships and create animosity.
 -   **Compromising:** Finding a middle ground where both parties give up something to reach an agreement.
 This is a common and often effective approach, but it may not always fully satisfy everyone's needs.
 -   **Collaborating:** Working together to find a solution that meets everyone's needs.
 This is often the most effective but also the most time-consuming approach.
-It requires open communication, trust, and a willingness to understand each other's perspectives.
+It requires open communication, trust and a willingness to understand each other's perspectives.

 Understanding your own conflict style, and recognising the styles of those you interact with, can help you tailor your approach to conflict resolution.

 ## Essential Skills for Healthy Conflict Resolution

-Effective conflict resolution requires a combination of skills, including communication, empathy, and emotional regulation.
+Effective conflict resolution requires a combination of skills, including communication, empathy and emotional regulation.

 ### Active Listening

 Active listening is the foundation of healthy conflict resolution.
-It involves paying full attention to the other person, understanding their perspective, and responding in a way that shows you've heard them.
+It involves paying full attention to the other person, understanding their perspective and responding in a way that shows you've heard them.

 -   **Pay Attention:** Focus on the speaker and avoid distractions.
-Put away your phone, make eye contact, and give them your undivided attention.
+Put away your phone, make eye contact and give them your undivided attention.
--   **Show That You're Listening:** Use verbal and nonverbal cues to show you're engaged, such as nodding, smiling, and saying things like "I see" or "Tell me more."
+-   **Show That You're Listening:** Use verbal and nonverbal cues to show you're engaged, such as nodding, smiling and saying things like "I see" or "Tell me more".
 -   **Provide Feedback:** Paraphrase what the speaker has said to ensure you understand their message.
 For example, "So, what you're saying is..."
 -   **Defer Judgement:** Avoid interrupting or judging the speaker.
 Let them finish their thoughts before you respond.
 -   **Respond Appropriately:** Respond in a way that shows you understand and respect the speaker's perspective.
 Avoid being defensive or dismissive.